DOE/LANL Jurisdiction Fire Danger Rating:

 Imap

 Not long ago, the boundary of our heliosphere was a nearly uncharted realm until a key instrument began collecting neutral atoms emanating from this region.
-Now, the first complete all-sky map from the IMAP-Hi instrument reveals intriguing structures in energetic neutral atom (ENA) intensities, offering a first glimpse into complex processes at the edge of our solar system.
+Now, the first complete all-sky map from the IMAP-Hi instrument reveals intriguing structures in energetic neutral atom intensities, offering a first glimpse into complex processes at the edge of our solar system.
 Credit to: NASA/Princeton

 NASA’s Interstellar Mapping and Acceleration Probe (IMAP) spacecraft — positioned 1 million miles from Earth — has entered its primary science mission studying solar activity that affects satellite technology and space travel.
 Two Los Alamos National Laboratory–led instruments are delivering exceptional early results.